spawnmarvel/quickguides/security-VPN/README1.md

 * Linux and other mobile clients by default use IKEv2 to connect.
 * Windows also use IKEv2 first and then try SSTP.
 * For authentication type use Azure Certificates.
+* Upload the root certificate on format mentioned below.

 ```log